openfcci/node-irc-feed-bot/README.md

 ```
 var feed      = 'http://rss.cnn.com/rss/cnn_latest.rss';
-var interval  = 1 // how often to poll the feed?
+var interval  = 1 // how often to poll the feed, in minutes?
 ```

 Once the bot is set up, run `node notify.js` to start it.